marcioAlmada/redsql/README.md

 ## Installation

-RedBean plugin delivery proccess is still under discussion, but if you really want to use it in a project right now you can manually update `composer.json` with:
+RedBean plugin delivery process is still under discussion, but if you really want to use it in a project right now you can manually update `composer.json` with:

 ```json
 {